The Mothers-in-Law: Production

 Actress Kay Cole, who would later appear on Broadway in the original cast of A Chorus Line, portrayed the role of Suzie Hubbard in the unaired pilot; however, after the series was picked up, Cole was replaced by actress Deborah Walley who would remain with the series for its entire two-year run.
-The scenes featuring Cole were re-filmed for the aired version of the pilot, “On Again, Off Again, Lohengrin”.
-Cole can be briefly glimpsed in the final shot before the end credits.
+The scenes featuring Cole were re-filmed for the aired version of the pilot, “On Again, Off Again, Lohengrin”, but Cole can be briefly glimpsed in the final shot before the end credits.